 List.map which have a parameter called

-OCaml has pipes which are the same as in Dark, except that in OCaml the pipe goes into the final position (in Dark it goes into the first position):
+OCaml has pipes which are the same as in Dark, except that in ReScript and F#, the pipe goes into the final position (in Dark it goes into the first position):

 Dictionaries (hash-maps, etc) are typically called

-unfortunately pretty hard to use, which is one reason you won't see them used
+ReScript, they are slightly challenging to use, which is one reason you won't

 unit type, whose only member is